 8-22 March 2013

-The evening of March 10, ‘The Future of the Novel’ conference topic will be discussed by an exciting panel of international authors.
+The evening of March 10, ‘The Future of the Novel’ conference topic was discussed by an exciting panel of international authors.
 They keynote speaker for this event is Li Er, and the panel discussion will include AD Miller and Zhu Wen.
-On March 16 ‘Style v Content’ will be addressed by Keynote speaker Sophie Cooke, with an accompanying panel discussion with Keith Gray and Zhang Yueran.
+On March 16 ‘Style v Content’ was addressed by Keynote speaker Sophie Cooke, with an accompanying panel discussion with Keith Gray and Zhang Yueran.

-Both events will take place at the Ullens Center for Contemporary Art (UCCA) in Beijing.
+Both events took place at the Ullens Center for Contemporary Art (UCCA) in Beijing.

 Belgium